mechanic-kharkiv/small-blender-scripts/fbx_batch_import/README.md

 ### Uninstallation ###

 You can disable or remove the add-on in the 'Add-ons' section of the 'Preferences' dialog.

+On disabling (or uninstalling) it reloads and re-registers the original importer module immediately, there is no need to restart blender or reload scripts.

 ### Compatibility ###